joehand/joeahand/content/dynamic-static-pelican.md

             ]
     };

 The label/series organization is how Chartist.js likes data.
-But you can mke it whatever kind of js object you like.
+But you can make it whatever kind of js object you like.

 My coffee visualization uses a table created with Jinja loops.
 There are probably some other options depending on what kind of data you want to visualize.